 King’s Own Calgary Regiment

-During the latter part of WWI and the interwar years, the KOCR’s went through numerous role and name changes.
-In WWII they were known as the 14th Army Tank Regiment; they were the first Canadian group to go into the disastrous Dieppe raid, also known as Operation Jubilee on the 19th of August 1942.
+Following the First World War, the KOCR went through numerous role and name changes.
+During the Second World War they were known as the 14th Army Tank Regiment and landed in France as part of the Dieppe Raid, also known as Operation Jubilee (August 19, 1942).
 Their armoured machines were the first Canadian tanks to engage the enemy in combat.

 To learn more about the KOCR,